Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeA+Excellent subsea cable connectivity to Asia, Australia, and the Americas.
+Global Connectivity GradeA+Strong subsea cable connectivity links Indonesia to major global and regional hubs.

 Direct Cloud On-RampsOver 7 – as of September 2025Alibaba Cloud, AWS, Google Cloud (GCP), Microsoft Azure.

-Tax IncentivesYesDC-specific concessions and exemptions are available in designated economic zones.
+Tax IncentivesYesDC-specific concessions and exemptions are available for facilities in designated economic zones.

-Sales Tax12% VAT – as of September 2025Standard Value Added Tax applies to services.
+Sales Tax12% VAT – as of September 2025A standard Value Added Tax applies to most goods and services.

 Network & Connectivity Ecosystem